Taíno: Terminology

-Taíno is not a universally accepted denomination—it was not the name this people called themselves originally, and there is still uncertainty about their attributes and the boundaries of the territory they occupied.
-The people who inhabited most of the Greater Antilles when Europeans arrived were first called Taínos by Constantine Samuel Rafinesque in 1836.
+Taíno is not a universally accepted denomination—it was not the name the Indigenous peoples of the Greater Antilles called themselves historically, and there is uncertainty about the attributes and territorial boundaries of the Taíno among scholars who use the term.
+Historians disagree whether the peoples now referred to as Taíno were a singular group or multiple, distinct groups.
+The islanders that Christopher Columbus encountered either did not have a self-designation or Columbus did not record it, simply referring to them as "Indians".
+The peoples who inhabited most of the Greater Antilles when Europeans arrived were first called Taínos by Constantine Samuel Rafinesque in 1836.
+In his Historia de las Indias, Bartolomé de las Casas uses specific terms like "Lucayos" and "cibonéyes" to refer to Indigenous peoples and languages in the Bahamas and Cuba.
+In Hispaniola, Las Casas notes at least 3 languages including Lower Macorix, Upper Macorix, and a lingua franca understood across the island whose main dialect was Xaraguá.

-In 1871, early ethnohistorian Daniel Garrison Brinton referred to the Taíno people as the Island Arawak, due to their connections with the Arawaks of the mainland and because the Taíno language was thought to be part of the Arawak language family present throughout the Caribbean, and much of Central and South America at that time.
+In 1871, early ethnohistorian Daniel Garrison Brinton referred to the Taíno people as the Island Arawak, because of their connections with the Lokono (Arawaks) of the mainland and because the Taíno language was part of the Arawakan language family.
 Scholars and writers continued to refer to the Indigenous group as Arawaks, Island Arawaks, or Antillean Arawaks until the 1990s.
+According to Brinton, the lingua franca spoken in Hispaniola had been the subject of "strange and wild theorizing among would-be philologists" and that it was Rafinesque who "christened it the "Taino" language".

-Contemporary scholars such as Irving Rouse and Basil Reid have concluded the Taíno developed a distinct language and culture from the Arawak of South America.
-As such, many modern historians, linguists, and anthropologists now use the term Taíno to refer to all the formerly Island Arawak nations except the Island Caribs, who are not seen as belonging to the same people.
+Contemporary scholars such as Irving Rouse and Basil Reid have concluded the Taíno developed a distinct language and culture from the Lokono of South America.
+As such, many modern historians, linguists, and anthropologists now use the term Taíno to refer to all the formerly Island Arawak nations except the Kalinago (Island Caribs), who are not seen as belonging to the same people.
 Rouse classifies all inhabitants of the Greater Antilles as Taíno (except those from the western tip of Cuba and small pockets of Hispaniola), as well as those of the Lucayan Archipelago and the northern Lesser Antilles.
 Modern groups with Caribbean-Indigenous heritage have also reclaimed the exonym Taíno as a self-descriptor, although terms such as Neo-Taino or Indio are also used.

 Rouse also subdivides the historic Taíno into three main groups: